SAP/odata-vocabularies/vocabularies/Analytics.md

 ### <a name="condense"></a>[condense](./Analytics.xml#L170:~:text=<Function%20Name="-,condense,-")

-Set transformation [OData-Aggr, section 7.6] that condenses the input set into an output set with one instance in which every primitive property has the unique non-null value from the input set
+Condenses the input set into an output set with one instance in which every primitive property has the unique non-null value from the input set

-Converts an input set constructed with `concat`, like
+This function SHOULD only be used as a set transformation [OData-Aggr, section 7.6] after a `concat` of sets with disjoint property lists.
+Servers SHOULD reject any other usage of this function.

+The set transformation converts the input set

 NumberOfLeaves|Subtotal
 -|-